 NB: Flights available to book with us through a range of airlines, from various UK airports.

 On now, to the Imperial City of Meknes (a UNESCO World Heritage Site) for a late lunch.
-Afterwards, visit the most beautiful Bab (gateway) in all of the Maghreb - the Bab Mansour; also included on the tour is the El Heri es-Souani - the granary of huge vaulted structures and stables built by Moulay Ismail’s soldiers next to a pool fed by underground channels that brought fresh water all the way from the distant Middle Atlas Mountains; the Moulay Ismail Mausoleum and the Place el-Hedim to see the famous State-owned stallion stables of Haras where these Arabo-Berber horses are bred.
+Afterwards, visit the most beautiful Bab (gateway) in all of the Maghreb - the Bab Mansour; also included on the tour is the El Heri es-Souani - the granary of huge vaulted structures and stables built by Moulay Ismail’s soldiers next to a pool fed by underground channels that brought fresh water all the way from the distant Middle Atlas Mountains; the Moulay Ismail Mausoleum and the Place el-Hedim to see the famous state-owned stallion stables of Haras where these Arabo-Berber horses are bred.

-From Midelt travel through a lower Pass of the High Atlas (Tizi n’Talrehmt, "she-camel") and on across a deserted plain with all the reminders of Beau Geste to a small gorge on the River Ziz (the Berber name meaning Gazelle).
+From Midelt travel through a lower pass of the High Atlas (Tizi n’Talrehmt, "she-camel") and on across a deserted plain with all the reminders of Beau Geste to a small gorge on the River Ziz (the Berber name meaning Gazelle).
 Here, now, is the scenic highlight of the dramatic and majestic canyon of the Ziz Gorges, massive erosions of rock carving a passage through the mountains dominating startlingly green oases and ochre-coloured ksours.
 The final stretch of the route passes the small palm grove at Meski, watered by a natural spring and the final sector of the Oued Ziz.
 Cross an arid reddish belt of desert to drop, suddenly, into the valley and the Tizimi Palmeraie and the French-built town of Erfoud which will give you your first impression of the over-powering proximity of the Sahara.

 Today's travel is along the Route of 1000 Kasbahs to the small town of Boumalne du Dades situated at the mouth of the Dades Gorge.
-Then to venture up between the wide, high limestone cliffs with their strangely-shaped erosions, green vegetation and many ksours and kasbahs passing the Glaoui kasbah at Ait Youl as far as Ait Arbi built against a volcanic twist in the rocks.
-Returning to Boumalne for lunch before continuing west via Qlaa’t Des M’gouna, where thousands of small, pink roses, first planted by French settlers, are grown to make the rose oil essence - “Eau de Rose” to Skoura and its famous Amerhidl Kasbah and the French Protectorate town of Ouarzazate.
+Then venture up between the wide, high limestone cliffs with their strangely-shaped erosions, green vegetation and many ksours and kasbahs passing the Glaoui kasbah at Ait Youl as far as Ait Arbi built against a volcanic twist in the rocks.
+Return to Boumalne for lunch before continuing west via Qlaa’t Des M’gouna, where thousands of small, pink roses, first planted by French settlers, are grown to make the rose oil essence - “Eau de Rose”.
+Proceed to Skoura and its famous Amerhidl Kasbah and the French Protectorate town of Ouarzazate.

-Refreshed, breakfasted and raring to go, set forth north alongside the Oued Ouarzazate to the magnificently exotic kasbah of Ait Ben Haddou, declared a World Heritage Site.
+Refreshed, breakfasted and raring to go, set forth north alongside the Oued Ouarzazate to the magnificently exotic kasbah of Ait Ben Haddou, a World Heritage Site.
 One of the more spectacular sights in the Atlas ranges, set upon a rock above a reed-strewn assif, commanding the area for miles around, this kasbah controlled the route to Marrakech until the French blasted a road through the Tizi n’Tichka in the late 1920s.
-The route to Marrakech takes you in the High Atlas Mountains on exhilarating hairpin bends to the Tizi n’Tichka (2260m) where your driver will arrange a lunch stop with a vista dominated by peaks of some 2500+m.
+The route to Marrakech takes you into the High Atlas Mountains on exhilarating hairpin bends to the Tizi n’Tichka (2260m) where your driver will arrange a lunch stop with a vista dominated by peaks of some 2500+m.
 After lunch descend via Ait Ourir and Taddert and across the Glaoua Plains to your hotel in Marrakech.